rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/534_ROS-communication.md

 ## Multi-Robot ROS Communication

   The rapyuta.io platform offers an elegant solution for multiple robots communication as a primary feature.
 In the rapyuta paradigm, the component of each package is treated as an isolated ROS environment.
 While declaring the package you are only required to provide the topics/services/actions required to be exposed by that particular component.
-The platform is then responsible for connecting, managing and securing the ROS environments together.
+The platform is then responsible for connecting, managing, and securing the ROS environments together.
 We introduce a set of new features aimed at making it a lot easier to use multiple robots.

 ### Illustrating a Multi-Robot Scenario